XRPLF/xrpl-dev-portal/content/concepts/consensus-network/negative-unl.md

 However, this means that the network could stop making forward progress if a few widely-trusted validators went offline.
 As of 2020-10-06, there are 34 validators in Ripple's recommended UNL, so the network would stop making forward progress if 7 or more of them were offline.
 Furthermore, if one or two validators are out for an extended period of time, the network has less room for disagreement between the remaining validators, which can make it take longer to achieve a consensus.

+## Enabling the Negative UNL for Testing

+Negative UNL functionality is currently available for testing on [Devnet](parallel-networks.html).
+You can test the Negative UNL feature by adding or modifying a `[features]` stanza in your `rippled.cfg` file, as described in [Connect Your rippled to a Parallel Network](connect-your-rippled-to-the-xrp-test-net.html).

 ## Summary